Raaz2416/UpFrame-project/README.md

 A modern web application to enhance images using an AI-powered API.
 Users can upload images, preview the original and enhanced versions, and download the enhanced result.
 The app enforces strict validation for file type, size, and dimensions.

 ✨ Core Features

-Easy Uploads: Supports PNG, JPG, JPEG, WEBP, GIF, BMP, and TIFF formats Smart Validation: Ensures files are within 15MB and 4096×4096 px Live Preview: View original and enhanced images next to each other One-Click Download: Save your improved image instantly Clean, Responsive Design: Built with Tailwind CSS for modern UI styling Smooth Processing: Shows a loading indicator while enhancement is in progress
+Easy Uploads: Supports PNG, JPG, JPEG, WEBP, GIF, BMP, and TIFF formats Smart Validation: Ensures files are within 15MB and 4096×4096 px Live Preview: View original and enhanced images next to each other One-Click Download: Save your improved image instantlyClean, Responsive Design: Built with Tailwind CSS for modern UI styling Smooth Processing: Shows a loading indicator while enhancement is in progress

 🚀 Getting Started